-Claiming someone as your dependent may
+Claiming someone as your dependent may significantly reduce the

-$1,000 per qualifying child under age 17.
+child under age 17.
 Claiming someone as a dependent may also affect your filing

 status.
-You may qualify for the Head of Household filing
+You may qualify for the Head of Household filing status or the

-year as a member of your household.
+member of your household.

-To claim a dependent you must not be
+To claim a dependent you must not be able to

-for some part of the year.
+some part of the year.
 To be a dependent, the person must be your qualifying

 child or qualifying relative.